 Ringo: I warned you about eating on an empty stomach.

-In the Middle Ages, rye bread was often contaminated with the ergot fungus.
-Eating this before going to sleep is similar to going to sleep after taking LSDnote not a coincidence; LSD is derived from ergot and can cause some fairly horrific nightmares.
+- In the Middle Ages, rye bread was often contaminated with the ergot fungus.
+Eating this before going to sleep is similar to going to sleep after taking LSDnote and can cause some fairly horrific nightmares.

-The Salem Witch Trials were thought to have been brought on in part by grain contaminated by ergot.
+- The Salem Witch Trials were thought by some historians to have been brought on in part by grain contaminated by ergot.